As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Whether you’re looking into a home gym or a much more commercial type of gym, the concept of exercise mats is unavoidable.
-But do exercise mats have the capability of reducing noise?
+But do exercise mats have the capability of reducing floor noise?

 Exercise mats reduce noise by virtue of their design.
 High-density EVA foam or rubber are the primary materials used for exercise mat manufacture.
 These dense materials aid in absorbing sound waves and deter wave reverberation.